 Sounds crazy, right?

 But it’s true.

+Of course, you shouldn’t expect to win on every trade, but we often used this trade in our VIP trading research service, The War Room… and it’s resulted in many of our best trades.

-For example, in our VIP research service, we completed a Win-Both-Ways Trade on Slack Technologies in June 2020, just before Slack was set to make an earnings announcement.
+For example, we completed a Win-Both-Ways Trade on Slack Technologies in June 2020, just before Slack was set to make an earnings announcement.

 Now, for most traders, earnings are tough.